NeuroTechX/ntx_slack_archive/eegdata.md

  >I'm not quite sure where to post this, but you can get attention through cross-brain correlations with the OpenBCI ganglion!

+3/22/2017 3:44 AM

+ **pierre** :

+ >I led a lab on this today, and everyone got it to work and got interesting results